+This site is privately owned and is not associated with the government.
+It contains information to help you in your Medicaid application process.
 What are the requirements for Medicaid in West Virginia?
 The WV Medicaid eligibility requirements are a set of guidelines which provide a path for low-income families and other needy residents to receive health care coverage.
 Understanding Medicaid benefits eligibility and who is eligible for Medicaid will help potential beneficiaries determine if they can take advantage of this assistance.
 Meeting eligibility for Medicaid means recipients will get coverage that helps to pay for certain medical-related services, such as doctor visits or prescriptions.
 To qualify for Medicaid in WV, residents must meet eligibility categories, residency requirements and more.
 For those wondering, “What are the income requirements for Medicaid and how to I meet all of the Medicaid qualifications?” continue to the sections below.

 Who is eligible for Medicaid in the West Virginia?